Connect with us

 Our uninvited mountain guest, Helene, blew into town, wrought destruction, claimed dozens of lives and destroyed so many treasured homes and buildings that our region is forever changed.

-We now in a pre-Helene/post-Helene world.
+We now live in a pre-Helene/post-Helene world.

-I’ve found myself obsessively doom scrolling on social media, waiting for the next mind-blowing flooding to pop up.
+I’ve found myself obsessively doom scrolling on social media, waiting for the next mind-blowing flooding video to pop up.
 I’m exhausted by it, and yes, depressed.

 I can’t tell you how many people have shared that they’ve just broken down and had a huge cry.